 I will say it again so there is no doubt, I believe a mains conditioner is an essential component and provided the conditioner you choose doesn't compress or curtail the dynamics and lets the music flow out your system without any hiss, hash, mush, or extraneous noise in effortless and untroubled ease, then the outlay is worthwhile in sound quality gains.
-On that basis, the IsoTek Aquarius Evo3 easily meets all of those important performance criteria and I am convinced that IsoTek have also sprinkled some "Ingredient X" in there as well, because it performed for me way better than I had expected it to, comfortably beating my long term resident mains conditioner with ease and then some.
+On that basis, the IsoTek Aquarius Evo3 easily meets all of those important performance criteria and I am convinced that IsoTek have also sprinkled some "Ingredient X" in there as well, because it performed for me way better than I had expected it to, comfortably beating my long term resident mains conditioner with aplomb.

-Therefore I give the IsoTek Aquarius Evo3 mains conditioner an unequivocal recommendation and my Hifi Insights Platinum Award.
+Therefore I give the IsoTek Aquarius Evo3 mains conditioner an unequivocal recommendation.